liesnikov/extensible-elaborator/paper/main.md

 ## Unification in the presence of meta-variables ## {#sec:conversion_checking}

-As mentioned in the introduction, in the process of type-checking we use unification to compare terms, which is notoriously hard to implement.
+As mentioned in the introduction, in the process of type-checking we use unification to compare terms.
-The complexity stems from the desire of compiler writers to implement the most powerful unifier while being limited by the fact that higher-order unification is undecidable in general.
+The unification algorithms are often one of the most complex parts of a type checker, which stems from the desire of compiler writers to implement the most powerful unifier while being limited by the fact that higher-order unification is undecidable in general.
 Some of this complexity is unavoidable, but we can manage it better by splitting up the unifier into smaller modular parts.
-In practice, this means that one does not have to fit together an always-growing unifier but can instead write different cases separately.
+In practice, this means that one does not have to fit together an always-growing unifier but can instead write different unification rules separately.

-An example from Agda's elaborator is the unifier, which is spread between about a hundred functions and 2200 lines of code[^conversion-check-agda].
+As a real-world example, Agda's unification algorithm for solving implicit arguments is spread between about a hundred functions and 2200 lines of code[^conversion-check-agda].
-Each of the functions implements part of the "business logic" of the unifier.
-But all of them contain a lot of code that deals with bookkeeping related to metavariables and constraints:
+Each of the functions implements part of the "business logic" of the unifier, but a large part of their implementation is just there to deal with bookkeeping related to metavariables and constraints:

-1. They have to throw and catch exceptions, driving the control flow of the unification.
+1. They throw and catch exceptions, driving the control flow of the unification.
-2. They have to compute blockers that determine when a postponed constraint is retried.
+2. They compute blockers that determine when a postponed constraint should be re-tried.
-3. They have to deal with cases where either or both of the sides equation or its type are either metavariables or terms whose evaluation is blocked on some metavariables.
+3. They have special cases for when either or both of the sides equation or its type are metavariables, or for when they are terms whose evaluation is blocked on some metavariables.

-Concretely, this code uses functions like `noConstraints` and `dontAssignMetas` which rely on specific behaviour of the constraint solver system.
+Concretely, this code uses functions like `noConstraints`, `dontAssignMetas`, `catchConstraint`, and `patternViolation` which rely on specific behaviour of the constraint solver.
-Other functions like `abortIfBlocked`, `reduce` and `catchConstraint`/`patternViolation` force the programmer to choose between letting the constraint system handle blockers or doing it manually.
+Other functions like `reduceB` and `abortIfBlocked` force the programmer to choose between letting the constraint system handle blockers or doing it manually.
-These things are known to be brittle and pose an increased mental overhead when making changes.
+These things are known to be brittle and pose an increased mental overhead when making changes, with a corresponding risk of introducing new bugs.

-The unifier is heavily used throughout the type-checker: either as function calls to `leqType` when type-checking terms and `compareType` when type-checking applications, or as raised constraints `ValueCmp` and `SortCmp` from `equalTerm` while checking applications or definitions, `ValueCmpOnFace` from `equalTermOnFace` again while checking applications.
+The unifier is called from many places throughout the type-checker: through function calls to `leqType` when type-checking terms and `compareType` when type-checking applications, and through raised constraints `ValueCmp` and `SortCmp` from `equalTerm` while checking applications or definitions and `ValueCmpOnFace` from `equalTermOnFace` again while checking applications.
 At the same time, it is unintuitive and full of intricacies as indicated by multiple comments[^intricate-comments].

-We would like the compiler-writer to separate the concerns of managing constraints and blockers from the actual logic of the comparison function.
+We would like the compiler-writer to be able to separate managing constraints and blockers from the actual logic of the comparison function.
 If we zoom in on the `compareAtom` function, the core can be expressed in about 20 lines[^20lines-compareAtom] of simplified code, stripping out size checks, cumulativity, polarity, and forcing.
 This is precisely what we would like the developer to write.